-Formerly, any company wishing to carry on insurance business in or from Hong Kong had to apply to the Office of the Commissioner of Insurance (OCI) for authorisation to do so under the Insurance Companies Ordinance (now the Insurance Ordinance).
-With the coming into effect of parts of the Insurance Companies (Amendment) Ordinance 2015 on 26 June 2017 the Insurance Authority (IA) took over the statutory functions of the OCI.
-The policy objectives of the establishment of the IA were to modernise the insurance industry's regulatory infrastructure to facilitate stable development of the industry, provide better protection for policyholders, and comply with the requirement of the International Association of Insurance Supervisors that insurance regulators should be financially and operationally independent of government and industry.
-Under the new regime, the requirements for authorisation include capital and solvency requirements, adequacy of reinsurance arrangements, as well as fit and proper requirements in relation to the directors and key persons (such as officers responsible for risk management, compliance, financial control, audit and actuarial functions) of the insurer.
+Generally, any company wishing to carry on insurance business in or from Hong Kong must apply to the Insurance Authority (IA) for authorisation to do so under the Insurance Ordinance.
+The requirements for authorisation include capital and solvency requirements, adequacy of reinsurance arrangements, as well as fit and proper requirements in relation to the directors and key persons (such as officers responsible for risk management, compliance, financial control, audit and actuarial functions) of the insurer.
 Once authorised, insurers remain subject to various requirements, including in relation to their investment in and the holding of assets.

 The IA also took over the regulation of insurance intermediaries (i.e., agents and brokers) from the three self-regulatory organisations that previously existed in Hong Kong15 under a new statutory licensing regime that came into operation on 23 September 2019.